 Berkeley, Calif.
-(June 30, 2014)—Databricks, the company founded by the creators of Apache Spark—the powerful open-source processing engine that provides blazingly fast and sophisticated analytics—announced today the launch of Databricks Cloud, a cloud platform built around Apache Spark.
+(June 30, 2014)—Databricks, the company founded by the team that started the Spark research project at UC Berkeley that later became Apache Spark—the powerful open-source processing engine that provides blazingly fast and sophisticated analytics—announced today the launch of Databricks Cloud, a cloud platform built around Apache Spark.
 In addition to this launch, the company is announcing the close of $33 million in series B funding led by New Enterprise Associates (NEA) with follow-on investment from Andreessen Horowitz.

 “Getting the full value out of their Big Data investments is still very difficult for organizations.
 Clusters are difficult to set up and manage, and extracting value from your data requires you to integrate a hodgepodge of disparate tools, which are themselves hard to use,” said Ion Stoica, CEO of Databricks.
 “Our vision at Databricks is to dramatically simplify big data processing and free users to focus on turning data into value.
 Databricks Cloud delivers on this vision by combining the power of Spark with a zero-management hosted platform and an initial set of applications built around common workflows.”

 Databricks Cloud is powered by Spark, a unified processing engine that eliminates the need to stitch together a disjoint set of tools.
 Spark provides support for interactive queries (Spark SQL), streaming data (Spark Streaming), machine learning (MLlib) and graph computation (GraphX) natively with a single API across the entire pipeline.
 Additionally, Databricks Cloud reaps the benefit of the rapid pace of innovation in Spark, driven by the 200+ contributors that have made it the most active project in the Hadoop ecosystem.